stevenwudi/autonomous_driving/README.md

 ## Object Detection
 **Introduction**

-The goal of this part is to detect objects in the images using some of the state of the art Deep Neural Networks (YOLO, Tiny-YOLO and SSD) trained on different datasets (TT110K and Udacity).
+The goal of this part is to detect objects in the images using some of the state of the art Deep Neural Networks (YOLO, Tiny-YOLO and SSD) trained on different datasets TT110K, which consists in traffic signs images, and Udacity, which consists in cars, pedestrians and trucks images.

 **Implementation**

 During these weeks the performance of different networks as YOLO, Tiny-YOLO and SSD is evaluated for detection with the database TT100k and Udacity.
-The f-score and the frame per second (fps) is calculated separately in train, validation and test sets.
+The f-score and the frame per second (fps) is calculated separately in train, validation and test sets in order to analyze the results.
+Finally, the performance of our network has been boosted applying data agumentation with Horizontal Flip and tuning hyperparameters like the optimizer (RMSprop and SGD) and the learning rate (from 0.00001 to 0.0001) following the configuration of the best results in the boosting part in Object Recognition.

 ## How to Execute the Code
 Go to the folder `VR-Team4/code`